Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

 where we neglect terms that are suppressed by higher powers of $\lambda$, such that the propagator can be expressed as

 Here the first term provides the leading contribution and the terms in brackets are suppressed by $\lambda$.
-Expressing the four-momentum of the virtual photon as $q^{\mu}=(E,q_{\perp},-q_3)$, the components in light-cone coordinates, $(q_+,q_-,q_{\perp})$, can be expressed as

-When the photon is hard-collinear, $q_-\sim E$ at leading order.
-Thus, $2q_-k_+\simeq 2E\,k_+ +\mathcal{O}(1/E)$.
-Using this and following Ref.~\cite{Braun:2012kp}, the form factor at leading order in the heavy quark and the perturbative expansion, arising from the first term in Eq.~\eqref{eq:prop}, reads,
+Using this expansion of the propagator, and following Ref.~\cite{Braun:2012kp}, the form factor at leading order in the heavy quark and the perturbative expansion, arising from the first term in Eq.~\eqref{eq:prop}, reads,

-We now wish to include the soft contribution, i.e.~the non-perturbative contribution to the form factors which is not accesible via QCD factorization, calculated using dispersion relations and quark-hadron duality in Ref.~\cite{Braun:2003wx,Beneke:2018wjp} using a technique similar to one applied to the $\gamma^*\gamma\pi$ form factor~\cite{Khodjamirian:1997tk}.
-The idea is to relate via a dispersion relation the form factor at the desired $q^2$ to that at $q^2=-m_B \Lambda_{\rm QCD}$, where the result can easily be calculated perturbatively to arbitrary precision in the expansion in $1/m_b$, $q^2$, $1/E$.
-This requires an assumption to be made about the hadronic spectral density as a function of $q^2$.
-Following Refs.~\cite{Braun:2012kp,Beneke:2018wjp}, one easily obtains the result for the two form factors $F_V$ and $F_A$ at leading order in the twist and perturbative expansion,
+We now wish to include the soft contribution, which was calculated for the case of $B\to\gamma\ell\nu$ using dispersion relations and quark-hadron duality in Refs.~\cite{Braun:2003wx,Beneke:2018wjp} using a technique similar to that applied to the $\gamma^*\gamma\pi$ form factor~\cite{Khodjamirian:1997tk}.
+The idea is to relate via a dispersion relation the form factor at $q^2=0$ to that at asymptotically large values of $-q^2$, where the result can be calculated perturbatively to arbitrary precision in the expansion in $1/m_b$, $q^2$.
+This requires an assumption to be made about the hadronic spectral density as a function of $q^2$ (for $q^2$ in the Euclidean).
+Following Refs.~\cite{Braun:2012kp,Beneke:2018wjp}, one easily obtains the result for the two form factors $F_V$ and $F_A$ at leading order in the twist and perturbative expansion (for $q^2\leq 0$),

-where $s_0$ is the continuum threshold, $m_{\rho }$ is the mass of $\rho$ meson, and $M$ is the Borel parameter.
+where $s_0$ is the continuum threshold, $m_{\rho }$ is the mass of $\rho$ meson, and $M^2$ is the Borel parameter.
 Note that $s_0$ corresponds to the value of $q^2$ above which quark-hadron duality is expected to hold.
 The Borel parameter enters the result due to fact that a Borel transformation has been performed in order to reduce the sensitivity to this assumption.
-Note that here, on comparing Eqs.~\eqref{eq:FVFALO} and \eqref{eq:formfac} the soft contribution at leading order to the form factor can be extracted,
+By comparing Eqs.~\eqref{eq:FVFALO} and \eqref{eq:formfac} the soft contribution at leading order to the form factor in the Euclidean can be extracted,

+However, we are in need of this soft contribution at $q^2>0$.
+This can be obtained by means of a once subtracted dispersion relation, as discussed in the following subsection.